karan-uppal3/sudoku-solver/README.md

 7. Using KNN to perform OCR
 8. Solving the sudoku using backtracking

-Note: The images 14,15 work poorly on the Python only versions due to its slow speed and it is not recommended to run those on Python
+Note: The images 14,15 work poorly on the Python only versions due to its slow speed and it is not recommended to run those on Python.
+However, it was resolved by using the C based backend.

 ## C++
 Requirements: